 Photography and videotaping of the security checkpoints at the entrance to each concourse is prohibited.
 These security screening areas, the equipment, the screening procedures, and personnel may not be photographed according to Airport security policy.

 The media should contact the Public Information Office for assistance prior to arriving at FLL when filming news stories, taking still photos, or conducting interviews.
 The Media must contact the PIO in advance if they want to park a live truck at the curb in the Staging Area.

 Live Truck Staging Area

-Live trucks can park east of Terminals 4 on the Departures Level of the airport with certain conditions and requirements.
+Live trucks can park on the Departures Level (upper level) roadway of the airport between Terminals 1 and 2 with certain conditions and requirements.
 If a crew does not follow our procedures, their vehicle will be ticketed and/or towed and the station will be prohibited from returning to the curb area of the airport for six months.

 The crew or Assignment Desk must call the Public Information Officer (PIO) in advance to secure a spot at the curb east of Terminal 4.
 The PIO will make arrangements for the crew and identify the exact location.
 See below for more requirement.

 Media representatives are required to display press identification and identify themselves to anyone they interview, photograph, or film.